pdf-association/pdf-issues/docs/32000-2-2020/clause08.md

     <td>byte string</td>
     <td>
       <p>(<i>Optional; PDF 1.3; indirect reference preferred<ins onMouseEnter="mouseEnter(this)" data-issue="619">; Deprecated in PDF 2.0</ins></i>)
-      The digital identifier of the image’s parent Web Capture content set (see 14.10.6, "Object attributes related to web capture").</p>
+      The digital identifier of the image's parent Web Capture content set (see 14.10.6, "Object attributes related to web capture").</p>
       <p><ins onMouseEnter="mouseEnter(this)" data-issue="13" data-iso="approved">Additional limitations also apply to this key when used in soft-mask image dictionaries - see clause 11.6.5.2, Soft-mask images.</ins></p>
     </td>
   </tr>